Hamoudi0427/3a04_back/README.md

 Note: |item| is what to replace in URL.

-# Get All Carpool offers
+# Get All Carpool Offers
 GET https://3a04back-production.up.railway.app/offer

 Success response: 200 status and JSON containing offer object in response body.